Vyridian/vxlisp/features.md

 * Backtick Quote `` - When needed any string surrounded by backticks will be kept intact including indentation, double quotes and escape characters. e.g. The following text would have a linefeed and a number of spaces "line1\n     line2".
     `line1
      line2`

+* 1 Based Indexing - Most languages start strings, arrays and lists at position 0.
+This is unintuitive and unnecessary.
+E.g. "ab" = "abcd".substring(0, 2) is unituitive compared with "ab" = (string<-string-start-end "abcd" 1 2).

+## Crash Resistant

+* Most languages throw an exception when attempting to retrieve and object that is out of range or passes an empty value.
+E.g. exception = ["a", "b"].get(4), exception = null.get(4) produce exceptions. vxlisp always maintains empty values that won't crash. "" = (:4 (stringlist "a" "b")), "" = (:4 (empty stringlist))

 ## Interoperable with native code